HazenBabcock/opensdraw/docs/source/animation.rst

 See Also
 --------

+The belt.lcad example, which demonstrates animating a 3D chain and sprocket system.
-The chain.lcad example, which demonstrates animating a chain and sprocket system.
+The chain.lcad example, which demonstrates animating a 2D chain and sprocket system.